CyberSource Decision Manager Application

 • Maps eCommerce data to Decision Manager to facilitate the creation of fraud detection rules based on fields such as a shopper's email address or payment type.

 • Complete a combined authorization and fraud validation check in one call from eCommerce to Decision Manager.
 In this scenario, if you capture a partial payment, Kibo will send the authorization and fraud validation check to Decision Manager.
 At this stage, the Decision Manager Application status is Review and the Kibo order status is Pending Review.
-Then, if you capture more of the payment with the same credit card, Kibo will NOT res-send the fraud validation check to Decision Manager.
+Then, if you capture more of the payment with the same credit card, Kibo will NOT resend the fraud validation check to Decision Manager.
 For subsequent payment captures on the order, the Kibo status is Processing and the DM status is Accepted.
 This functionality requires set up on your tenant.
 Submit a Kibo Support ticket to request this functionality.

-Install the App
+Install the Application

-• The CyberSource Decision Manager application must be installed on your tenant.
+• The Cybersource Decision Manager application must be installed on your tenant.

-• You must have an active Decision Manager account.
+• You must have an active Decision Manager account

 1. Obtain Decision Manager Account Information

-4. Configure Fraud Detection Settings
+3. Configure Fraud Detection and Order Synch

-6. (Optional) Map Kibo eCommerce Fields to Custom Fraud Detection Rules
+4. Map Kibo eCommerce Fields to Custom Fraud Detection Rules

 Obtain Decision Manager Account Information